mesosphere/dcos-commons/frameworks/kafka/docs/kerberos.md

 excerpt:
 title: Kerberos
 menuWeight: 22

+packageName: beta-kafka
+serviceName: kafka
 ---

 # Setting up Apache Kafka with Kerberos

 ## Create principals

 In order to run Apache Kafka with Kerberos security enabled, a principal needs to be added for every broker in the cluster.
-For example, a three node cluster with the default service primary (`service.security.kerberos.primary`) of `kafka` will require to following principals:
+For example, a three node cluster with the default service primary (`service.security.kerberos.primary`) of `{{ page.serviceName }}` will require to following principals:
 ```
-kafka/kafka-0-broker.kafka.autoip.dcos.thisdcos.directory@LOCAL
-kafka/kafka-1-broker.kafka.autoip.dcos.thisdcos.directory@LOCAL
-kafka/kafka-2-broker.kafka.autoip.dcos.thisdcos.directory@LOCAL
+kafka/kafka-0-broker.{{ page.serviceName }}.autoip.dcos.thisdcos.directory@LOCAL
+kafka/kafka-1-broker.{{ page.serviceName }}.autoip.dcos.thisdcos.directory@LOCAL
+kafka/kafka-2-broker.{{ page.serviceName }}.autoip.dcos.thisdcos.directory@LOCAL
 ```
-(assuming a service name of `kafka` and a `LOCAL` realm)
+(assuming a service name of `{{ page.serviceName }}` and a `LOCAL` realm)

 ## Create the keytab secret